AishathJun/BusStopAllocation/README.md

 This project requires ArcGIS Pro to run successfully.
 - The preprocessing and spatial evaluation stages depend on ArcGIS Pro geoprocessing tools.
 - Some workflows may require licensed ArcGIS extensions (e.g. Network Analyst or Spatial Analyst, depending on the dataset and configuration).
-- The repository does not include geodatabases or proprietary datasets; instead, scripts are provided to regenerate outputs within a licensed ArcGIS Pro environment.
+- The repository includes sample shapefiles for the user to test and see how the data is prepared for preprocessing and optimization model.

 ## 🎯 Intended Use